Vita3K/Vita3K/documentation/Dumping.md

 # Dumping methods

-There are four ways to dump Vita games: MaiDump, NoNpDrm, Vitamin and FAGdec.
+There are four ways to dump Vita games: MaiDump, [NoNpDrm](https://github.com/TheOfficialFloW/NoNpDrm), Vitamin and FAGdec.
 However, MaiDump and Vitamin are not supported by Vita3K.

-NoNpDrm

-# Dumping from your Vita
+# Dumping with NoNpDrm

-# Dumping from your discs
+# Dumping with FAGdec